ryuji-konishi/AplacChat/README Setup chat on GCP.md

 ```

 ## Try Inference with the Resulted Data
-Start the inference web server with the training data you just downloaded.
+Start the inference web server locally with the training data you just downloaded.
 ```
 python run_infer_web.py --out_dir=$LOCAL_DATA_PATH/model
 ```